 How To Propagate Geogenanthus Ciliatus

-Take stem cuttings with at least one node and one leaf and roots them in water.
-Then pot them up in soil once the roots have become established.
+They can be relatively easily propagated by taking stem cuttings with at least one node and one leaf and then root that cutting in water.
+Once rooted after a month or two, you can then pot them up in soil once the roots have become well established.
+Keep the young plants humid once in soil to encourage growth.

 Where To Buy